 Give your kids responsibilities on holiday

 When you are on your getaway, assign jobs to your kids and teach them about responsibility.
 A road trip or holiday on a boat are just perfect for that.
 The tasks do not have to be overly complicated or hard, but they should be things that need to be done consistently, and if not completed well, have consequences.
+This can be cleaning, cooking, laying the table or keeping their own space tidy.
 The goal here is to give the kids a sense of achievement and a sense of responsibility.
 Remember to let them fail if they do not get their responsibilities right and let them also bear the consequences.
 Just be sure to give your children an opportunity to try again or make up for not fulfilling their task correctly.
 Whatever you do, don’t focus on your children’s failure but praise your kids for what they have accomplished.

 Dealing with grumbling kids on holiday

 Your kids might not like a holiday with responsibilities and might initially complain about this, that and the other.

 Kids of all ages function better when they are well rested, keep a routine and regular meals.
 Exhaustion, low blood sugar levels, a break from routine and even dehydration and overstimulation can cause tempers and tensions to rise, and suddenly your bonding holiday feels anything but.
 If your kids are well-fed and rested, could they be bored?
 Busy kids don’t grumble so offer distraction or even increase their responsibilities, especially if they enjoy the little jobs you have given them.